ChowdhuryRidwan/User-level-Thread-Library-for-Linux/README.md

 There should also be a separate variable for storing the context of the main function, because we should note that the main function will also be scheduled just like the other tasks.

 One more scenario can pan out in our program: The user created a new task and the create_task function was executing, in which the addition of the new task's context into the queue is going on.
 Now, imagine what happens when a SIGPROF is received?
-The control straight away transfers to the schedule function, but the queue was in middle of the pointer operations, and so this many lead to segmentation error.
+The control straight away transfers to the schedule function, but the queue was in middle of the pointer operations, and so this may lead to segmentation error.